-- the discount rate in deferment net of revaluation in deferment see Annex M1 for a description of these increases. - the discount rate in payment for non-increasing compensation for current pensioners, - the discount rate in payment for non-increasing compensation for future pensioners, - the discount rate in payment for increasing compensation for current pensioners net of increases in payment - see Annex M1 for a description of these increases; and - the discount rate in payment for increasing compensation for future pensioners net of increases in payment - see Annex M1 for a description of these increases.
+- the discount rate in deferment net of revaluation in deferment see Annex M1 for a description of these increases, - the discount rate in payment for non-increasing compensation for current pensioners, - the discount rate in payment for non-increasing compensation for future pensioners, - the discount rate in payment for increasing compensation for current pensioners net of increases in payment - see Annex M1 for a description of these increases; and - the discount rate in payment for increasing compensation for future pensioners net of increases in payment see Annex M1 for a description of these increases.

-Single rates of discount, inflation and pension increases were determined so that the present values placed on the cash flows for both the pensioners and the deferred pensioners of schemes that have transferred to the PPF were egual to the present value determined using term-dependent rates.
+Single rates of discount, inflation and pension increases were determined so that the present values placed on the cash flows for both the pensioners and the deferred pensioners of schemes that have transferred to the PPF were equal to the present value determined using term-dependent rates.
 To do this, cash flows of the transferred schemes were used.
 These single rates of discount, inflation and pension increase were then used to determine the net discount rates as set out in the following table.
 The figures in brackets are those as at 31 March 2018.

-per year In deferment for compensation accrued before April 2009 -1.1% (-1.0%) In deferment for compensation accrued after April 2009 -1.0% (-0.9%) In payment for non-increasing compensation for current pensioners 1.3% (1.6%) In payment for non-increasing compensation for deferred pensioners 1.4% (1.6%) In payment for increasing compensation for current pensioners -0.7% (-0.4%)
+Net discount rate as at 31 March 2019 per year In deferment for compensation accrued before April 2009 -1.1% (-1.0%) 4 Finan In deferment for compensation accrued after April 2009 -1.0% (-0.9%) In payment for non-increasing compensation for current pensioners 1.3% (1.6%) cial s In payment for non-increasing compensation for deferred pensioners 1.4% (1.6%) statements In payment for increasing compensation for current pensioners -0.7% (-0.4%) neni In payment for increasing compensation for deferred pensioners -0.7% (-0.5%) S